Skip to content

 Insight

-Reducing refrigeration energy consumption: 5 practical tips to cut costs and support sustainability
+Reducing refrigeration energy consumption: 5 tips to cut costs

 Refrigeration is essential in convenience retail, but it can also be one of the biggest contributors to your energy bills.
-A single unit can consume between 450 and 1,000 kWh per year, and inefficient refrigeration can increase energy usage by up to 25%.
+Did you know inefficient refrigeration can increase energy usage by up to 25%?

-For independent retailers, efficient refrigeration helps to reduce operational costs and supports your business’s commitment to sustainability.
-Here are five simple strategies to help keep refrigeration costs down and do your bit for the environment.
+Here are five simple tips to help keep costs down (and do your bit for the planet!):

 1. Position refrigeration units smartly

-Where you place your fridges and freezers can make a huge difference in energy efficiency.
-To get the best performance:
+Where you place your fridges and freezers can make a huge difference.

-• Consider the store environment: Check the climate class of your units.
-Units designed for warmer environments (climate class 4 or 5) perform better in spaces like back rooms or near hot zones, while others are better suited to cooler shop floor areas.
+• Match the environment: Check the climate class of your units.
+Units built for warmer environments (class 4 or 5) work better in back rooms or warmer zones, while others are better suited to cooler shop floor areas.

-• Allow air to circulate: Ensure there’s at least 10cm space around your refrigerators for ventilation.
-This prevents overheating, especially in the warmer months, which could lead to compressor strain and higher energy bills.
+• Allow airflow: Leave at least 10cm space around your refrigerators for ventilation to prevent overheating and higher energy use.

 2. Maintain proper airflow inside and out

-Good airflow, both around and inside your units, is crucial for keeping them running efficiently.
+Good airflow, both around and inside your units, keeps them running efficiently.

 Overfilling your refrigerators may seem efficient for storage but can have the opposite effect on energy use.

 • Uneven cooling: When units are packed tightly, some products won’t be cooled properly, while others may freeze.
-This uneven temperature control is not only inefficient but could also impact food safety.
+This is not only inefficient but could also impact food safety.

-• Increased energy usage: Overstocking causes the refrigeration unit to work harder to maintain the right temperature, which leads to higher energy consumption and can reduce the lifespan of your equipment.
+• Higher energy usage: Overstocking causes the refrigeration unit to work harder to maintain the right temperature, driving up bills and reducing the lifespan of your equipment.

 4. Set the right temperatures

-• Keep it in range: For optimal energy use, refrigerators should generally be set at 4°C to 5°C, while freezers should stay at −18°C. Keep an eye on these settings to avoid unnecessary energy waste or product loss.
+• Stay in range: Refrigerators should be set at 4°C to 5°C, while freezers should stay at −18°C. Keep an eye on these settings to avoid energy waste or product loss.

-• Tailor for specific products: Different items, such as ice cream or fresh fish, may require specific temperature settings.
-Understanding and adjusting for these variations will help prevent overcooling or wasted energy.
+• Tailor for specific products: Some items, such as ice cream or fresh fish, need specific temperature settings.
+Adjusting for these variations will help prevent overcooling.

 5. Regular cleaning and maintenance

-Regular cleaning and maintenance can go a long way in improving refrigeration efficiency, whilst also ensuring optimal food hygiene standards.
+Simple upkeep can go a long way in improving efficiency, whilst also ensuring optimal food hygiene standards!

-• Clean condensers and vents: Dust and dirt buildup on condenser coils or vents will force your refrigeration unit to work harder, increasing energy consumption.
+• Clean condensers and vents: Dusty coils or vents will force your refrigeration unit to work harder.
 Cleaning these every 1–2 weeks helps maintain efficiency.

-• Check seals and temperature: Inspect door seals for any signs of wear, as damaged seals can allow cold air to escape, reducing efficiency.
+• Check seals and settings: Worn or damaged seals can allow cold air to escape.
 Also, ensure temperature settings are correct – set too low, and you’re wasting energy; too high, and you risk product spoilage.

-• Schedule regular professional servicing: Regular servicing by a professional ensures your units are in good shape and helps prevent costly breakdowns in the future.
+• Schedule servicing: Regular professional maintenance keeps your units in good shape and prevents costly breakdowns in the future.